Listen To What Your Plumbing is Trying to Tell You

 Worn Out or Damaged Seal

-All faucets have a special cartridge or seal to prevent water from leaking out when the valve is in
+All faucets have a special cartridge or

 Is Your Plumbing Back-to-School Ready?